 Global Brown Bag Events

 These monthly presentations began in 2008 as a way to highlight Minnesota's growing diversity.
-They are brought to you by the MDH Refugee Health Program and the Office of Workforce Diversity.
-For more information, or to join our listserv, please contact Silvia Vaccaro at email@example.com or Sara Chute at firstname.lastname@example.org.
-You may also contact Laura to order a DVD of past Go Global presentations.
+They are intended for MDH and other state employees, and are brought to you by the MDH Refugee and International Health Program.
+For more information or to be added to the meeting invitation list, please call 651-201-5414 and ask for someone from the Refugee and International Health Program.
+You may also order a DVD of past Go Global presentations.

-Upcoming presentation dates for 2013 are listed below.
-Topics will be announced closer to the meeting date through the listserv and MDH internal announcements.
-Visitors must sign in at the front desk upon arrival.
+Topics for upcoming presentations will be announced closer to the meeting date through the listserv and MDH internal announcements.

 Minnesota Department of Health, Freeman Building